kitamado/kitamado.github.io/_posts/2020-04-01-Exploring-the-blog-features.md

 ### Transclusion

-Once I had sidenotes and page preview for my blog, transclusion[[Serendipity Based outlook as a driver for large Scale personal projects::rmn-transclude]] just felt like the natural next step to it.
+Once I had sidenotes and page preview for my blog, transclusion[[Hosts::rmn-transclude]] just felt like the natural next step to it.
 I mean there are less important pages that you can leave at the discretion of the readers to hover-over and take a peak, and then there are pages that you want to explicity show a glimpse of, but how do you do it?
 Obviously, putting a chunk of random text in the most of your post is just unacceptable UX, but then how else do you do  it?
 You could just combine the nifty little preview thingy with your nice little sidenote thingy and let users get a glimpse of the important stuff without getting distracted.
 Amazing, isn't it?

 ### Link Management